haproxy/haproxy/doc/lua-api/index.rst

   :param string var: The variable name according with the HAProxy variable syntax.
   :param type value: The value associated to the variable.
 The type can be string or
                      integer.
-  :param boolean ifexist: If this parameter is set to a truthy value the variable
+  :param boolean ifexist: If this parameter is set to true the variable
                           will only be set if it was defined elsewhere (i.e. used within the configuration).
 For global variables (using the "proc" scope), they will only be updated and never created.